megasnort/lend/README.md

 This is a hobby project and attempt to do two things

 - learn go
-- make a terminal programma for storing information about who lend a dvd, book, game ... from me
+- make a terminal programma for keeping track about to whom I a dvd, book, game ...

 ##Concept of usage